Drew-Daniels/dotfiles/README.md

 ## `Neovim`

+- [ ] Create a fork of [markdown-preview.nvim](https://github.com/iamcco/markdown-preview.nvim) that does not require a `build` script to be run, but uses a published NPM package of the content (because the build step constantly fails and requires `yarn` be installed)
 - [ ] Set up default `eslint` and `prettierd` configs to be used when formatting one-off `.js` files that do not belong to a project with `eslint` installed, and an `eslint.config.mjs` in an adjacent directory
 - [ ] Figure out how to install [norg-fmt](https://github.com/nvim-neorg/norg-fmt)
 - [ ] Look into managing neovim configuration using one of these plugins: